12 Fully Funded Summer Programs for International High School Students

 Eligibility: High school juniors.
 Each participating country also has its own selection procedure and selection schedule.

-At MIT’s RSI, highly motivated students get to join a select international group of students for a six-week STEM program held at MIT.
+At the Research Science Institute (RSI), highly motivated students join a select international group for a six-week STEM program held at MIT.
 The first week includes advanced coursework in subjects such as biology and mathematics, followed by a five-week mentored research project.
 You’ll review scientific literature, design and execute your own experiment or research model, and present your findings through a formal report and oral presentation.
-Through this prestigious fully funded summer program for international high school students, you'll have access to MIT labs and attend evening talks by scientists.
+Through this prestigious programs, you'll have access to MIT labs and attend evening talks by scientists.
 Admission is highly competitive and fully funded, making it one of the most intensive pre-college research programs available.

 2. Veritas AI